 FDA Flags Spate of Repeat Nonconformities at Zimmer Biomet Facility

-Out of the eight nonconformities the FDA investigators noted in the 483, five were first observed during site inspections dating back to 2011 or 2015, with the last one concluding in October 2017.
+Out of the eight nonconformities the FDA investigators noted, five were first observed during site inspections dating back to 2011 or 2015, with the last one concluding in October 2017.
 The firm’s CAPA procedures and lack of written MDR procedures are among those flagged on more than one occasion.